ja0nz/bachelorarbeit/paper.md

 [^dict]: [Etymology Dictionary](http://www.etymonline.com/index.php?term=simple)
 [^rich]: [Rails Conf 2012 Keynote: Simplicity Matters by Rich Hickey](https://www.youtube.com/watch?v=rI8tNMsozo0&t=46s)

-# Microservices
+# 2. Microservices

 In search of a better, simpler web architecture one might look on already established pattern that proofed to fulfill enterprise needs.
 Microservices are a good approach for tearing big monolithic systems into fine-grained simple services with explicit defined boundaries.
 In a nutshell a microservice is a small, autonomous service that works together with other services seamlessly.[@Newman2015, p.
 2] Or with the words of Fowler and Lewis: "... the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API."[@Fowler2014] Yet at this point a reader might spot some similarities with microservices and the browser-based development: Both wrestling the problem of monolithic architecture and both using lightweight communication mechanisms.
 In fact, many big companies of "the web" like Amazon or Netflix successfully transformed their monolithic system into a service based system which gives a taste of the power behind microservices.[@Fowler2014]

-Microservices incorporate a wide array of ideas from developing scalable software, like *domain-driven design* where it pursues the incorporation of real world structure in the code.[@Newman2015, p.
-2] Or making use of *continuous delivery* for pushing software rapidly through *automated deployment* mechanisms into production.[@Fowler2014] Furthermore, microservices transcendent the technical perspective and reaches into the team organization.
-As a primary source of truth this paper relies on the work of Sam Newman, who has written a comprehensive guide called *Building Microservices* and the work of Fowler and Lewis.
+Microservices incorporate a wide array of ideas from developing scalable software, like **domain-driven design** where it pursues the incorporation of real world structure in the code.[@Newman2015, p.
+2] Or making use of **continuous delivery** for pushing software rapidly through **automated deployment** mechanisms into production.[@Fowler2014] Furthermore, microservices transcendent the technical perspective and reaches into the team organization.
+As a primary source of truth this paper relies on the work of Sam Newman, who has written a comprehensive guide towards microservices[@Newman2015] and the work of Fowler and Lewis[@Fowler2014].
 The purpose of this section is to gain confidence about the microservices architecture in the context of the browser platform.

-## Componentization via Services
+## 2.1.
+Componentization via Services

 "A **component** is a unit of software that is independently replaceable and upgradeable." [@Fowler2014] Components are the building blocks of microservices.
 And microservices are the building blocks of applications.
 Essentially the difference between microservices and components is just the level of abstraction.
 Whether a concrete microservice or a much more generic component, both share a similar set of principles.
 Therefore this paper referring to both parts when talking about **services**.

  The first principle of services is the **loose coupling principle**: changing and deploying one service shouldn't result in changing other parts of the system.[@Newman2015, p.
 30].
 Mutations or shadowed variables, which is happening a lot in CSS, making it hard to keep changes ought to only affect one place in the application.
 A *browsernative microservice* therefore pushing encapsulation and avoiding variable mutations outside its scope as much as possible.
 Practically, CSS will be scoped and JS fosters immutable JS entities and avoids variables leaking into the global namespace.

 The second principle of services is the **high cohesion principle**: Whether designing a microservice or it's components we want related behavior sit together, and unrelated behavior to sit elsewhere.[@Newman2015, p.
-30] High cohesion can be expressed in a dynamic way as the *Single Responsibility Principle*: "Gather together those things that change for the same reason and separate those things that change for different reasons."[@Martin] In a very quick and dirty code quality analysis, the quality can be measured just by counting the places changes in the code occur in order to implement a functionality.
+30] High cohesion can be enhanced towards the more dynamic **Single Responsibility Principle**: "Gather together those things that change for the same reason and separate those things that change for different reasons."[@Martin] In a very quick and dirty code quality analysis, the quality can be measured just by counting the places changes in the code occur in order to implement a functionality.
 An arbitrary threefold MVC system should require a maximum of three changes to implement or change functionalities.
 The problem in browser based development is not only the global paradigm which makes changes deliberately unpredictable.
 The high cohesion principle is violated by the traditional separation along the siloed entities **HTML, JS and CSS**.
 Understanding the relation of HTML markup and another CSS file adds incidental complexity.
 Different approaches emerged over the recent years to join the forces.
 Most notable the dedicated frontend language *elm*[^elm] where MODEL, VIEW and CONTROLLER sit in one place.
 A browsernative service aims for a combinement of the web native trinity HTML, JS and CSS.

 [^elm]: [elm lang](http://elm-lang.org/)